R&D Department

 The trial was set up on lettuce seedlings to evaluate whether the use of 2 BASF products contributed to better plant quality at dispatch.

-Development of an efficient and effective system for counting and recording the qualities of apple plants that is semi-manual.
+Development of an efficient and effective system for counting and recording the quality of apple plants that is semi-manual.

 The objective was to develop a prototype that would allow the semi-manual measurement of the neck diameter of apple plants to determine their quality.

-Evaluation of treatments to make seed germination uniform in the production of vegetable seedlings.
+Evaluation of treatments to uniform seed germination in vegetable seedling production.

-The objective of this research agreement was to evaluate how seed priming or osmo-conditioning prior to sowing can contribute to make seedling germination and emergence uniform.
+The objective of this research agreement was to evaluate how pre-sowing seed priming or osmo-conditioning can contribute to uniform seedling germination and emergence.

 Alliances with research centers

-¹ Through Biofrutales we contribute in PMG Vides INIA and PMG Cerezos INIA.
+¹ Through Biofrutales we contribute to PMG Vides INIA and PMG Cerezos INIA.

-³«Adaptation of new sweet potato varietal lines Ipomoea batatas L. (Lam), of high yield as an alternative of productive diversification to sugar beet in the Maule Region»..
+³"Adaptation of new high-yielding sweet potato Ipomoea batatas L. (Lam) varietal lines as a productive diversification alternative to sugar beet in the Maule Region"..

 Our Team